vmware/weathervane/doc/userDocs/usersGuide.md

 Note that when specifying the `userLoadPath` according to the instructions below, the same load path will be used for all application instances.
-It is possible to specify different `userLoadPath`s for each application instances using a more complex syntax in the configuration file which is not yet documented in this User's Guide.
+It is possible to specify a different `userLoadPath` for each application instance using a more complex syntax in the configuration file which is not yet documented in this User's Guide.
 If this is a use-case that is interesting to you, please contact the Weathervane team for assistance.